jlyonsmith/HowTo/Procedures/Start_LLC_Washington_State.md

 ## Step-by-Step

-Go to the Washington State [Corporations & Charities Filing System](https://ccfs.sos.wa.gov/#/) site.
+Go to the Washington State [Corporations & Charities Filing System (C&CFS)](https://ccfs.sos.wa.gov/#/) site.
 Create an account if you don't already have one (you only need one account to manage multiple companies.)

 Log in to the dashboard and select **Create or Register a Business** on the left.
 Follow the online process to create a new LLC.
 You and your business partners will be the _executors_.
 The cost as of 11/1/2020 is $200.
 You need to pick a name that has `, LLC` at the and.
 The site will let you know if the name you have chosen is already taken.
 This will give you a UBI number which is also the number you need to get a business license for state taxes.